frjo/hugo-theme-zen/README.md

   privacyPolicyUrl: ""      # If set will add link to cookie consent form.
   realfavicongenerator:     # If full set of favicons, site manifest etc. exists, default false.
   relatedposts: true        # Show related posts under a "See also" section, default false.
+  sassTranspiler: "dartsass"# The Sass transpiler to use, default "libsass".
   searchLimit: 20           # Max number of search hits, default 20.
   sidebar: true             # Show a sidebar to the right, default false.
   submitted: true           # Show author and date information for a post.